Historic Detroit

 In 1941, the Whitney family gave the house to the Wayne County Medical Society.
 “It means much to us that this house filled with sacred memories is now given to such a glorious organization as the Wayne County Medical Society,” Grace Whitney said.
 According to Dr. A.F.
 Jennings, the chairman of the medical society, the "million-dollar gift was one of the most notable ever made in the country to any medical society."
 The society remained in the home until 1956, when it built a more modern facility near the Wayne State University Medical Science Building.
 When the doctors moved out, they took with them the life-size marble statue of Psyche that sat in the music room, a bust of Venus de Milo and a bronze bust of Shakespeare.

 The Visiting Nurse Association had moved its offices to the carriage house in 1929.
 The horse stalls were remodeled into offices for training with funds provided by Mrs. F.M.
 Alger.
 The VNA purchased the Whitney property for $150,000 with a grant from the Metropolitan Detroit Building Fund in 1957.
 Another $75,000 from the McGregor Fund, the private foundation started by Katherine Whitney and her husband, Tracy McGregor, in 1925, was used for rehabilitation of the home.
-The nurses, with offices throughout the home, continued to maintain the mansion until 1979, when it was sold to entrepreneur Richard Kughn.
-Kughn learned that the mansion would likely be torn down after the Visiting Nurse Association left.
-"It should be preserved, not for personal use but so that the public can see and enjoy it,” he said.
+The nurses, with offices throughout the home, continued to maintain the mansion until 1979, when it was sold to entrepreneur Richard P. Kughn, who had learned that the house would likely be torn down after the Visiting Nurse Association left.

-In 1986, after a lengthy and costly restoration (about $3 million, or $8.2 million today, when adjusted for inflation) and bringing the building up to code, Kughn opened The Whitney restaurant, “an American restaurant in an American palace.”
-He enlisted the help of John McCarthy and Ron Fox, who ran Van Dyk Place, a French restaurant in the West Village of Detroit.
-Fox and McCarthy enlisted crews of students from the Center for Creative Studies to help bring the painted murals back to life.
-Several heating and air-conditioning units were installed, all individually zoned to make the fine dining experience more comfortable.
-A state-of-the-art kitchen was installed in the former servant’s quarters at the rear of the mansion.
+Kughn and his son, Gary Kughn, enlisted the help of John McCarthy and Ron Fox, who ran Van Dyke Place, a French restaurant in the West Village of Detroit.
+Fox and McCarthy enlisted crews of students from the Center for Creative Studies in Detroit to help bring the painted murals back to life.
+A state-of-the-art kitchen was installed in the former servants' quarters at the rear of the mansion.
 The dining rooms on the first and second floors were named after their original purpose and each is uniquely furnished.
 The third floor became a cocktail lounge named the Winter Garden.
-The Whitney restaurant went on to become a culinary leader in the Detroit area for many years.

-The Whitney mansion changed hands again in 2007, when Kughn sold the mansion to Bud Liebler, a former Chrysler executive, for more than $2 million.
+The Whitney mansion changed hands again in 2007, when Richard Kughn sold the mansion to Bud Liebler, a former Chrysler executive, for more than $2 million, about $3.2 million in 2025.
 He originally wanted to buy only the carriage house, but Kughn would sell it only as a package deal.
 Liebler shut the restaurant down for a few weeks to do some renovations, including toning down some of the 1980s paint choices, restore the wood finishes and update the menu.
-About $300,000 was spent outside in the garden area, where some of the overgrown landscaping was thinned out or removed.
-They renamed the third floor bar the Ghost Bar after tales of Whitney’s ghost haunting the building.
-Liebler and his son, Patrick, run their public relations firm, the Liebler Group, from the third floor of the mansion.